 - You’re buying a vehicle from a private seller, rather than a dealer

-- If you don’t set up automatic loan payments from a U.S. Bank account, U.S. Bank will add 0.50% to your loan base rate.
+- If you don’t set up automatic payments from a U.S. Bank personal checking or savings account, U.S. Bank will add 0.50% to your loan base rate.

 - If the vehicle you buy is seven to nine years old, your base rate will increase by 1.0%.